uhasker/getting-things-done-in-next-js/src/chapter2/02-an-http-primer.md

 npm install express
 ```

-Now create a file named app.js inside the api directory.
+Now create a file named `app.js` inside the directory.
 As usual the name of the file is up to you, but it should be something meaningful.
-Inside the file we will create an Express application and then make that application listen for connections on a specified host and port.
+In the file we will create an Express application and then make that application listen for connections on a specified host and port.

-If you are very new to computer networks, a host is simply a device connected to some (computer) network.
-A port is a communication endpoint on that host.
-The concept of ports allows you to run multiple network applications on the same device.
-For example, your awesome website might run on port 80 and a service allowing you to remotely login onto your machine might run on port 22.

-This is how you can create an Express application and make it listen on port 3000:
+This is how you can create an Express application and make it listen on port `3000`:

 ```javascript
 const express = require('express');